WillEStokes/bayesianOptimisation2D/README.md

 # bayesianOptimisation2D

 ## BayesianOptimization Library Interaction Modules
 This repository contains two modules for interacting with the BayesianOptimization library.
-The purpose of these modules is to provide an easy and efficient way for users to interact with the BayesianOptimization library and visualize the results of the optimisation process.
+The purpose of these modules is to provide an easy and efficient way for users to interact with the BayesianOptimization library and visualise the results of the optimisation process.

 ## Contents
 - **`bayesianOptimisation.py`**: This module contains mostly wrapper functions that can be called from an external program.
 The functions provide a simple interface to perform Bayesian Optimization, which can be used to optimize any user-defined objective function.